-Such an approach is at the basement of Monte Carlo techniques: define the weights according to the problem to be solved, sample the process repeatedly, and take the average.
-Depending on the physical description of the value to be estimated, this approach still holds for an infinite number of terms and can also be extended to integrals formulation using continuous random variables:
+Such an approach is at the base of Monte Carlo techniques: define the weights according to the problem to be solved, sample the process repeatedly, and take the average.
+Depending on the physical description of the value to be estimated, this approach still holds for an infinite number of terms and can also be extended to integral formulation using continuous random variables: